-Thank you for taking the time to read my bio page.
-I anchor WAAY 31 news at 4, 5, 6 and 10 p.m.
-I joined the WAAY 31 news team in February 2018 as the morning and midday news anchor and was promoted to the evening anchor position a year later.
-In addition to anchoring the evening news, I also report for WAAY 31.
-I covered the 2019 historic flooding in north Alabama, reporting from some of the most severely affected areas in the region.
-I also investigate and report problems of domestic violence in north Alabama as well as mental health issues in our judicial system.
+Najahe Sherman joined the WAAY 31 news team in February 2018.
+She anchors WAAY 31 News at 4, 5, 6 and 10 p.m.
+She initially joined WAAY 31 as the morning and midday news anchor and was promoted to the evening anchor position a year later.
+In addition to anchoring the evening news, Najahe also reports for WAAY 31.
+She has covered the area's biggest news stories, including the 2019 historic flooding in north Alabama, where she reported from some of the most severely affected communities in the region.

-Prior to joining the WAAY 31 news team, I worked at WKRN News 2, the ABC affiliate in Nashville, Tennessee as both a news anchor and reporter for several years.
-I have worked as a news anchor, reporter and multimedia journalist in Missouri, Louisiana, Wyoming and Iowa.
-I graduated from the William Allen White School of Journalism & Mass Communications at the University of Kansas.
+Prior to joining the WAAY 31 news team, Najahe worked at WKRN News 2, the ABC affiliate in Nashville, Tennessee as both a news anchor and reporter for several years.
+She also worked as a news anchor, reporter and multimedia journalist in Missouri, Louisiana, Wyoming and Iowa.
+Najahe graduated from the William Allen White School of Journalism & Mass Communications at the University of Kansas.

-In 2015, I was featured as one of “Nashville’s 25 Most Beautiful People” by Nashville Lifestyles Magazine, with Jake Owen, country music artist and television personalities Kellie Pickler and Chris Carmack, of the television series, Nashville.
-I am also a former NFL Kansas City Chiefs Cheerleader and former Mrs. Louisiana America.
-When I am not working, I enjoy traveling, practicing yoga, and spending time with my family.
-My husband and I are the proud parents of a little girl and two Yorkshire Terriers.
+Najahe was featured as one of “Nashville’s 25 Most Beautiful People” by Nashville Lifestyles Magazine with country music artist Jake Owen and television personalities Kellie Pickler and Chris Carmack of the television series Nashville.
+She is also a former NFL Kansas City Chiefs Cheerleader and former Mrs. Louisiana America.
+When Najahe is not working she enjoys traveling, practicing yoga, and spending time with her family.
+Najahe and her husband are the proud parents of a little girl and two Yorkshire Terriers.

 His house was badly damaged, but everyone in his family was OK.

 HEALS provides school-based medical, dental and optometry care at local schools to children in need.